zendobk/vscode-mysql/README.md

 ## Installation

+1. Download the `.vsix` file for the extension.
-1. Open Visual Studio Code.
+2. Open Visual Studio Code.
-2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+3. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
-3. Search for `vscode-mysql`.
-4. Click Install.
+4. Click on the three-dot menu in the top right corner of the Extensions view.
+5. Select `Install from VSIX...`.
+6. Navigate to the downloaded `.vsix` file and select it to install.

 ## Usage